gitchrisadams/Flask-Docker-NGINX-MySQL-WSGI-GUNICORN-Starter/README.md

 * `/` - Returns a "Hello World!" string.
 * `/cache-me` - Returns a string which is cached by the NGINX reverse proxy.
 This demonstrates an intermediary cache implementation.
 * `/info` - Returns informational headers about the request.
 Some are passed from NGINX for added client visibility.

+# Docker-Compose Env

+Use the .env.template and change this:
+`DATABASE_URL=mysql+pymysql://username:password@DockerDatabaseServiceName/databaseName`
+add your own information in this string and update other env vars Save a new file as .env that will NOT be checked into version management.